zaiisao/Documentation/en/Real-time-Messaging/rtm_get_event.md

 ## <a name="auth"></a>Authentication

 Agora RTM RESTful API supports HTTPS only.
-You can use either of the following to authenticate your HTTP request:
+You can use either of the following methods to authenticate your HTTP request:

 - [Basic Authentication](#basicauth)
 - [Token Authentication](#tokenauth)